Skip to main content

 The charity making life better by water

-An electric blue kingfisher with a striking orange underbody skims the water with its wings outstretched and a freshly caught fish in its beak.
-There are over 80 species of kingfisher globally, but only one is native to Britain.
+Kingfisher catching fish in canal There are over 80 species of kingfisher worldwide, but only one native to Britain.

 The Aire & Calder Navigation flows from Leeds to the tidal River Ouse at Goole, and it's still a busy freight artery after 300 years, despite competition from road and rail.
-Despite its industrial nature, you can see wildlife along its 34 miles.
+Yet, regardless of its industrial nature, you can see wildlife along its 34 miles.

 Two barn owls with heart-shaped faces and white feathers perch on a log by the side of the canal.
 Look for barn owls in ghostly silent flight along our riverbanks and canal towpaths at dusk.